fraschetti/ESP8266-TempSensor/README.md

 - Utilizes the board's deep sleep (low power) mode to minimize power consumption
     - For maximum efficient/lowest power consumption, the board needs to be powered directly and not via the USB connector (which utilizes the on-board voltage regulator)
 - Per device configuration for temperature and humidity adjustments
+    - Adjustments can be made globally (it's all code) but for my purposes I used the ESP8266  WiFI adapter MAC address
     - It's reccomended to calibrate (adjust the software offsets) relative to known accurate sensors

 ## BOM (Bill of Materials)